Terms apply to American Express benefits and offers. Visit americanexpress.com to learn more.

 How does the U.S. Bank Altitude® Go Visa Signature® Card compare to other cards?

 Flashy look and rewards, with a moderate annual fee: American Express® Gold Card

 The American Express® Gold Card is a favorite among foodies and travelers.
-This card earns outstanding rewards, including Earn 4X Membership Points on Restaurants worldwide, including takeout and delivery.
-Additionally, earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
+This card earns outstanding rewards, including Earn 4X Membership Rewards® Points at Restaurants, including takeout and delivery, and earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X), and 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com.
+Terms apply.
 Spending heavily in these categories can result in outstanding rewards earnings.